kirillbobyrev/pabi/README.md

   Programming Wiki and elsewhere are hard to follow without enough context/dedication to study, Pabi can illustrate some of the important concepts.
 - Try Rust: Rust seems to be great for a pre-AlphaGo era engine implementation (heuristic-based position evaluation).
 It is feature-rich, fast, modern and convenient programming language for systems programming.
-  In a way, it feels like a natrual fit for such projects because it helps enforce good engineering practices into the development process.
+In a way, it feels like a natrual fit for such projects because it enforces good engineering practices into the development process.
 I would guess that it might be easier to fix some of the shortcomings of existing engines and/or prevent them.
   However, the language is still not as widely adopted as C or C++.
 As the result, some of the infrastructure is not as mature yet: Machine Learning infrastructure ([Are We Learning Yet?]) is a notable example.
 Initially, this was the reason for my concerns because if I decide to go with the Neural Network-based evaluation, lack of infrastructure would make it complicated.
   However, the fashion is using [NNUE] and it can be used even in the absense of any ML infrastructure (through hard-coding the network in code, which is usually done in C or C++ engines).
 For more sophisticated techniques, I can use [Pytorch Rust bindings] and either split training (e.g. into a Python module) and inference (engine real-time evaluation), or implement both in Rust (though that would be more challenging).
 In the end, Rust is an amazing language with tons of crates that simplify the development process (I don't have to reimplement most basic things like Command-Line arguments parsing etc in the fashion of C and C++ projects where pulling a dependency is painful) and very strong engines can be implemented even in languages seemingly not well-suited for it (e.g. [Ceres]).
 In the end, this is an interesting test to put Rust as a production-ready programming language through!
 - Come up with new ideas: I feel like I have some expertise in fields of Compilers, Machine Learning and Reinforcement Learning that might allow me to come up with new ideas and potentially contribute novel approaches.